MIT School of Architecture and Planning: Fab Labs

 MIT SAP has access to multiple fab labs, including two along the Infinite Corridor, a woodshop in Building N51 (several blocks away), the Media Lab shop (in Building E14), the Design Center Lab, and other spaces.
 There is a smartphone app to allow students and staff to locate resources campus-wide and to coordinate access to fab facilities.

 Media Lab buildings

-At the eastern end of the campus, the Wiesner building (E15, designed by I.M.Pei) mainly houses the Media Lab programs, the List Visual Arts Center, the School of Architecture and Planning's Program in Art, Culture and Technology (ACT), and MIT's Program in Comparative Media Studies (CMS).
+At the eastern end of the campus, the Wiesner building (E15, designed by I. M. Pei) mainly houses the Media Lab programs, the List Visual Arts Center, the School of Architecture and Planning's Program in Art, Culture and Technology (ACT), and MIT's Program in Comparative Media Studies (CMS).

 In 2009, the Media Lab expanded into a new building (E14) designed by Pritzker Prize-winning Japanese architect Fumihiko Maki.
 The local architect of record is Leers Weinzapfel Associates of Boston.
 The 163,000 sqft, six-story building features an open, atelier-style, adaptable architecture specifically designed to provide the flexibility to respond to emerging research priorities.
 High levels of transparency throughout the building's interior make ongoing research visible, encouraging connections and collaboration among researchers.
 The two buildings are closely interconnected on several levels, allowing free movement between interior spaces.

+Metropolitan Storage Warehouse

+For decades, the huge, mostly windowless Metropolitan Storage Warehouse ("The Met", MIT Building W41) has stood at the bustling corner of Massachusetts Avenue and Vassar Street, the next intersection north of the main street entrance to MIT.
+Opened in 1895 and expanded until 1923, the historic building was purchased by MIT in 1972, where it remained a facility offering secure indoors storage space to individuals and organizations.

+In the 1990s, MIT considered plans to use the building to house the MIT Museum, which instead was relocated to a new building in Kendall Square.
+Next, conversion to a dormitory for undergraduate students was considered, but was rejected because of difficulties in getting enough sunlight and fresh air to each room.
+In 2018, a plan was announced to convert the building to house the headquarters of the SA+P, classrooms, studios, a theater, galleries, and makerspaces.
+Diller Scofidio + Renfro and Leers Weinzapfel Associates were appointed collaborating architects for the project, taking on the challenge of converting the labyrinthine, cramped storage spaces.
+Inspired by the artworks of Gordon Matta-Clark, they proposed multiple cuts into the sturdy structure, introducing light and air to the dark interior.

+In addition to SA+P, the renovated building will accommodate the Department of Urban Studies and Planning (DUSP), the Center for Real Estate, the Leventhal Center for Advanced Urbanism, Project Manus, and the Morningside Academy for Design (MIT MAD).
+The extensive renovations were scheduled to complete by mid-2026.
+The facility opened on August 12, 2026.